Mapping Your Decision Landscape

 • Variety: Information scattered across formats and sources

-For volume problems: AI excels at summarization and pattern detection.
+Volume problems need summarization and pattern detection.
 If you’re drowning in customer feedback, support tickets, or research documents, AI can surface what matters without forcing you to read everything.

 Common Objections